-When you’re looking to sell business in Florida or buy a business in Florida, current and long-term liabilities are two crucial factors you need to look at.
+When you’re looking to buy or sell a business in Florida, current and long-term liabilities are two crucial factors you need to look at.
 But before you can look at them in a way that will benefit your financial planning efforts, you need to understand what they are and how each of them differs.
 Here’s a quick guide to help you do just that.

 A current liability is formally defined as any amount of money a business owner must pay to a creditor within 12 months of the balance sheet date.
 The balance sheet will also include current assets such as cash and accounts receivable, which should outweigh short-term liabilities like payroll and notes payable.